virtualatoms/.github/profile/README.md

 # Virtual Atoms Lab

-The virtual atoms lab is led by [Alex Ganose](https://github.com/utf) at Imperial College London.
+The Virtual Atoms Lab is led by [Alex Ganose](https://github.com/utf) at Imperial College London.

 We use computational materials chemistry, data-driven approaches, and machine learning to discover new functional materials for photovoltaics, thermoelectrics, and more.
 We develop a suite of open-source codes to help tackle these challenges.